 What are the most common Spirit Airlines complaints?

-The August 2017 Air Travel Consumer Report filed by Transportation.gov ranks Spirit Airlines as having the highest number of consumer complaints of any airline from the 12 reporting U.S. carriers.
+The December 2020 Air Travel Consumer Report filed by the DOT ranks Spirit Airlines as having the fourth-highest number of consumer complaints across 13 reporting U.S. carriers (for October 2020).

 Consumer Rankings, Ratings, Etc.

 It’s difficult to compile all the rankings, ratings, reviews, and performance statistics into a single short synopsis, mainly because there are so many out there.
 Instead, we’ve listed a few of the more reputable options for a quick overview.